Posts tagged poetry

 While there are many positive aspects to neurodivergence, some participants at the Special Event were wary of calling it “a superpower,” a term that can sound dismissive of the very real challenges faced by neurodiverse/neurodivergent writers in mainstream academic environments: skill regression, burnout, juggling many things at once, cycles of re-learning and re-adjusting, and avoiding tangential rabbit warrens in your research, among other things.
 From the discussion, I concluded that it’s useful to frame neurodiversity, especially ADHD, as neither a gift nor a disability, but rather a condition that requires management in non-stimulating (or specific) contexts.
 When you’re interested in a task, the ADHD brain will be highly motivated and may hyperfixate, which can keep you writing for hours on end.
 But if you find the task non-stimulating, your focus withers, writing flow dies up, and procrastination creeps in.
 By the same token, hyperfixation for long periods can often be overwhelming.
 Overall, checking in regularly with yourself and your motivation for the topic is key.

 Eirini explained that, as yet, relatively few research-based articles have been published about the challenges of helping teachers, colleagues, and mentors support neurodiverse students, and fewer still offer strategies for coping with the demands of mainstream academic writing if you identify as neurodiverse/neurodivergent yourself.
 But don’t despair!
-I collected a few gems of wisdom from the Special Event participants, which I added to Eirini’s own reference list to create a writing with neurodiversity toolkit.
+I collected a few gems of wisdom from the Special Event participants, which I added to Eirini’s own reference list to create a Writing with Neurodiversity Toolkit.

 Teachers and students alike can benefit from Erini’s strategy “Starting on the Right Foot,” which she developed to help those with neurodiversity/neurodivergence engage in professional writing or working relationships.
 The strategy involves reflecting on your responsibilities, working style, and expectations, and it encourages you to communicate these openly with your working partner during what Eirini calls the “contractual stage.”
 Her resource is generously provided below so that you, too, can start on the right foot in conversations about writing with your students or colleagues.